Florida Bay: Origin

 Throughout the Wisconsin glaciation the sea level was much lower than today and the area that is now Florida Bay was dry land.
-As the glaciation ended with the Pleistocene period, sea level rise rapidly, only slowing down about 7,000 years ago as the sea level reached about 8 m below the late 20th century level.
+As the glaciation ended with the Pleistocene period, the sea level rose rapidly, only slowing down about 7,000 years ago as the sea level reached about 8 m below the late 20th century level.
 Sea level continued to rise thereafter at an average rate of about 11 cm per century.
-During the last 6,000 to 7,000 years a wet climate allowed sawgrass-dominated wetlands resembling the Evereglades to develop on the land that is now under Florida Bay.
+During the last 6,000 to 7,000 years a wet climate allowed sawgrass-dominated wetlands resembling the Everglades to develop on the land that is now under Florida Bay.
 Between 3,000 and 5,000 years ago, the continued rise of the sea level flooded the gently sloping southernmost part of the Everglades to form Florida Bay.

 There are tree islands throughout the Everglades, clusters of trees growing on slight elevations.
 Tree islands accumulate plant litter which becomes peat, which in turn facilitates the creation of caliche, a dense limestone crust on the limestone bedrock.
 As the bay flooded, a layer of grey to black calcium carbonate mud, rich in hydrogen sulfide, formed on the bottom.
 The mud layer is thicker on islands covered by mangroves, and in banks connecting the islands.
 Peat and caliche remnants from the Everglades tree islands remain under the islands and banks.